duytrangiale/JavaBoardGame/README.md

   locations (**no part of a piece may be off the board**).
 * All squares comprising each piece must be placed on vacant board locations (**pieces may not overlap**).

-#### Encoding Game State and Challenge

-Game states and challenges are encoded as strings.
-Your game will need to be able to initialize itself using these strings and some of your tasks relate directly to these strings.

 ##### Challenge Strings